 Rough in - Find out what your rough in size is.
 The size can vary between 10, 12, and 14 inches usually, but the last thing you want is a loo that leaves too much space behind the tank, or worse still, doesn't fit at all.

-Picking a one piece toilet certainly has its advantages.
+Picking a one piece toilet certainly has its advantages over its two piece counterpart.
 The key is to find a product that will work well in your homes set up.
 What works for some, isn't always the solution for others.
 That's why it's important to read through our recommendations and research above to form your own opinion on the matter.
 We've listed several that we feel are solid options, but make sure you shop around online before you buy anything and look into what customers are saying about it.